ministryofjustice/laa-assess-a-claim-frontend/README.md

 ## Testing

-There are many frameworks to test your Express.js application (a few of these frameworks will be signposted below), but you will want to split out your test suite to cover:
+- We use [Mocha](https://mochajs.org/) as our unit testing framework.
+It is a widely-used JavaScript testing framework that works well with TypeScript projects and integrates with CI pipelines.

-- Unit Tests - test individual code components to ensure each function operates as intended.
+- We also use [chai](https://www.chaijs.com/) to help with our test assertions, in mocha.
-- Integration Tests - assess the coherence of the entire application, ensuring smooth interactions between various parts.
+- Unit tests run from the `tests/unit/` directory.
-- End-to-end (E2E) Tests - assess the entire software system, from the user interface to the database.
+  - The naming convention for test files is is `*.spec.ts`.

 ### Running All Tests

-To run both unit and end-to-end tests with a single command:
+- To run both unit and end-to-end tests with a single command:

 ```shell
 yarn test